ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Literary Curiosity—The following re­
+markable little poem, says the New York
 Tribune was originally a contribution to
 the San Francisco Times, from the pen of
 Mrs. H. A. Deming.
 The readers will